Firedrake/snapcast-tools/README.md

 - (no parameters)

 shows you groups, their assigned streams, and clients in those groups, one group per line.
+A <n> indicates non-zero client latency.
 A "*" indicates a muted group or client.

 - setup